 How to Customize Word’s Built-In Heading Styles

-The following steps show how to customize heading styles in an individual Word document.
+The following steps show how to customize the built-in heading styles in an individual Word document.

 There are many ways to change styles in Word.
 For the purpose of this tutorial, we’ll stick with the basics: font, font size, emphasis (i.e., bold, italic, or underlined), color, alignment, spacing, and indentation.

 - Select the Home tab in the ribbon (see figure 1).